Jmkap/rasa-chatbot/README.md

 - stories.yml: includes stories that dictate how a conversation MIGHT go.
 The chatbot may deviate from a defined story depending on it's training data and other stories or rules

-- rules.yml: includes rules that dictate how a conversationg SHOULD go. storiese and rules need to be distinct from each other if a story/rule looks the same, this will cause "confusion" for the chatbot, meaning the conversation might not go where expected
+- rules.yml: includes rules that dictate how a conversation SHOULD go.
+These are paths that the chatbot attempts to follow no matter what and are not as flexible as stories.
+Stories and rules need to be distinct from each other if a story/rule looks the same, this will cause "confusion" for the chatbot, meaning the conversation might not go where expected

 - nlu.yml: this is where intents are defined alongside other things like lookup-tables.
 Everything NLU.

+- credentials.yml: Mostly untouched, but contains credentials information of the chatbot
+- config.yml: File which decides which pipelines should be used for training.
+For a list of pipelines and their functions, visit the documentation of Rasa Open Source: https://legacy-docs-oss.rasa.com/docs/rasa/model-configuration
-- credentials, config, endpoints.yml: Mostly concerned with the settings of the chatbot.
-The pipelines to be used, credentials, or the url of the actions.py server
+- endpoints.yml: Mostly concerned with addresses or endpoints that the running rasa server will communicate in.
+In current development, only the endpoints for the action server is configured.

-	(if not confident with the changes in these files, MAKE SURE IT WILL NOT BREAK THE CHATBOT FIRST OR CREATE A BACKUP)
+- Action Server: This is the server that runs the actions.py which allows the chatbot to do custom actions.
+It is started by executing the command "rasa run actions" in a CLI.
+- Rasa Server: This is the server that runs the Rasa Chatbot itself.
+It is started by executing "rasa shell" which runs the latest trained model inside the CLI.
+Chatting will only be available through the CLI

 ------------------------------------------------------------------
 *FOR FURTHER INFORMATION, VISIT THE RASA API DOCUMENTATION: https://rasa.com/docs/rasa/*